Some important points and tips

 - How much training and support can I expect?

-- What is it like on a typical night?
+- What is the schedule on a typical night?

 - How are tutors matched to learners?